errorcodezero/errorcodezero.dev/src/content/blog/why-vim-is-the-best.md

 # Bragging rights

-As a neovim user(or at least vim keybinds in an editor), you should never resist the urge to brag to others.
+As a vim user, you should never resist the urge to brag to others.

 > "Half the reason to even use vim is to brag to others"
 > \- A very wise man

 Imagine getting to send a screenshot of your setup to others.
-Nothing screams chad quite like a nice neovim set up 🗿.
+Nothing screams chad quite like a nice setup 🗿.

 <br>